What mbps is fast for you?

+Are you using wi fi or ethernet?
+It can make a difference.
 It probably won’t mean much to you if we’d say that a 10Mbps internet speed allows you to download 10 megabits of data per second — it’s pretty hard to visualize one megabit, or even 10.
 Because of this, we can measure 10Mbps relative to other speeds.

-If you’re currently on a 2Mbps plan, for instance, it can take you around 3 hours and 15 minutes to download a 3GB movie.
+If you’re currently on a 2 Mbps plan, for instance, it can take you around 3 hours and 15 minutes to download a 3GB movie (high definition).
 But, if you upgrade to an internet speed of 10Mbps, you can finish downloading the movie within 40 minutes or so.
 If you have the budget and can upgrade to a more expensive plan with a 25Mbps speed, you’ll have the movie right on your computer after 15 minutes.

 (Note: These are measured without taking TCP/IP overheads into account.
 Overheads allow you to connect with other computers, but they can significantly increase your download time.)